 It is our aim to keep this facility up to date computationally and intellectually with services to support education and research in proteomics, bioinformatics, computational biology, and systems biology.

 The ability to incorporate proteomics into translational and clinical biomedical research is critical for the discovery of therapeutic interventions and high fidelity biomarkers of disease and response to therapy.

 The objective of this component of our MeTRC Program is to establish a Proteomics Core facility, which will serve a broad research community and will significantly enhance translational and clinical research at Meharry Medical College.
 The establishment of this facility is significant in developing novel diagnostics and therapeutic interventions for infectious diseases critical to woman's health.

 The Specific Aims of the proposed activities are:

 To develop a Proteomics Core Facility to support Meharry's clinical and translational research activities, and; to develop collaborations and partnerships inside and outside of Meharry Medical College that accelerate clinical and translational research, with the common link being the reliance on state-of-the-art proteomics strategies.

 Based on the interest of current faculty in this resource, and their successes to date with proteomics in exploratory studies with collaborators at other institutions, we are confident that this investment will yield significant returns of discovery and fulfill basic-translational-clinical collaborations locally and nationally.

-The Meharry Medical College Proteomics Core is funded by resources provided by the Research Centers in Minority Institutions (RCMI) program of the National Center for Research Resources (NCRR), a component of the National Institutes of Health (NIH), and by the Meharry Medical College Clinical and Translational Research Center (MeTRC).
+The Meharry Medical College Proteomics Core is funded by resources provided by the Research Centers in Minority Institutions (RCMI) and by the Meharry Medical College Clinical and Translational Research Center (MeTRC) programs of the National Institute on Minority Health and Health Disparities (NIMHD), a component of the National Institutes of Health (NIH).